Family speaks after UNC Charlotte hero Riley Howell is named Jedi Master in the Star Wars universe

 “As a small tribute, our Story Group has incorporated a re-imagining of Riley’s name as a character in the Star Wars galaxy.
 We can’t reveal the specific details at this time, but the character’s name will appear in a forthcoming book publication later this year,” the letter read.

 On Monday, Riley’s family found out exactly what they meant.
-Riley is now a Jedi Master and historian.

-“Star Wars: The Rise of Skywalker The Visual Dictionary” was released along with the new movie.
+Riley is now a Jedi Master and historian in the book “Star Wars: The Rise of Skywalker – The Visual Dictionary,” which was released along with the new movie.

 WBTV found a post on Reddit from Lauren Westmoreland’s brother, Matthew Westmoreland.
 Lauren was Riley’s soulmate.
 The families were very close.
 Matthew posted: